While Supplies Last: LOVE PILLS™, 202

 A pharmaceutical ritual.
 A speculative prototype.
 Grief and love.. digested.

-The encapsulated remains of an incinerated pink teddy bear
+The encapsulated remains of an emulsified pink teddy bear

-A performance-based sculpture made from the incinerated remains of a pink teddy bear, the love object shared by the artist and her ex-fiancé over eight years.
-The bear, once kissed nightly and carried between continents, was incinerated.
-The resulting ash was encapsulated into pill capsules and consumed by the artist over eight days, one pill for each year of relationship.
+A performance-based sculpture made from the remains of a pink teddy bear, the love object shared by the artist and her ex-fiancé over eight years.
+The bear, once kissed nightly and carried between continents, was made into a concentrate.
+The resulting solution was encapsulated into pharmaceutical pill capsules.

 LOVE PILLS™ reframes emotional dependence as a form of chemical withdrawal.
 Drawing on pharmaceutical future-facing biotech, the work poses love and limerence as both medicine and addiction.
 As desire and dosage.
 The pill bottle becomes a reliquary, an artifact of memory, tenderness, and technological prophecy.

 What if we could buy limerence?
 Prescribe connection?
 Treat absence with a synthetic substitute?
-LOVE PILLS™ speaks to a future in which human emotion is measurable, manufacturable, and commodified—fed into systems of surveillance, care, and control.
+LOVE PILLS™ speaks to a future in which human emotion is measurable, manufacturable, and commodified.
+A future where love is fed to us and used on us, in systems of surveillance, care, and control.

 This work asks: how do we survive after love ends?
-What supplements must we take?
+Will the pharmaceutical industry offer relief to aches of the heart?

 And what… if anything, can be refilled, if access is only “While Supplies Last”?